mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *(Pause)*
 >
-> *But you've shown me who my grandfather was.
+> *But you've shown me who my father was.
 What the Crown DID.
 How kingdoms lie, murder innocents, bury truth.
 So I'll ask, not command: What should be done with them?*
 >
 > *(Looks at you directly)*
 >
 > *I could lock them in the royal vaults.
-But those vaults failed before—Goldshores murdered, Blackwoods framed.
+But those vaults failed before—Goldshore Keepers murdered, Blackwoods framed.
 I could hide them again.
 But hiding failed once, it'll fail again.
 I could assemble them under royal control.
 But that terrifies me—that much power in any king's hands is tyranny waiting to happen.*
 >
 > *(Leans back)*
 >